TritonDataCenter/sdc-cloudapi/README.md

 If you want to test image management using COAL, the faster approach is to run the aforementioned coal-setup.sh script from the global zone.
 Among others, local image management setup will be completed.

+# How CloudAPI Auth works using RBAC

+Roles and Policies are used in CloudAPI to provide access control for accounts' sub users.
+Authorization for account sub users is always made using HTTP Signature.
+The following is a brief description of CloudAPI access control process for sub users (all of this assuming `account_mgmt` feature is enabled and `req.version >= 7.2.0`):

+1. CloudAPI identifies the `name` of the `resource` for the request.
+This can be either a collection of resources or an individual one.
+While this usually matches the request path, it's not always true.
+For example:

+  a. `ListFirewallRules`: Firewal Rules Resource Collection: `/:account/fwrules`.
+  b. `GetFirewallRule`: Individual Firewall Rule Resource: `/:account/fwrules/:fwruleid`
+  c. `EnableFirewallRule`: The same individual firewall Rule resource than for `GetFirewallRule`, identified by `/:account/fwrules/:fwruleid` even when the path for this request would be `/:account/fwrules/:fwruleid/enable`.

+It's to say, for a given individual resource, all actions happening over this resource will share the `name` which is the path for the main `GetResource` request.
+For example, every action listed under the `Machines` epigraph in CloudAPI docs related to an individual machine will have the same resource, *"the machine"*, identified by `/:account/machines/:machineid`, even when these actions could be rename machine, enable firewall, add tags, create snapshot, audit ...

+2. Once the `name` of the `resource` for the current request has been identified, CloudAPI checks if there are any `role-tag` associated with the current resource.

+(`role-tag`s are just a set of one or more roles associated with the current resource.
+CloudAPI customers can associate `role-tag` to resources using the names of the roles they want to provide some kind of access to the resource.)

+`role-tag` loading is done differently depending if the current resource is an individual machine (given machines store `role-tag` by themselves) or something else.
+Everything but machines uses UFDS' `sdcAccountResource` objectclass, which has the following attributes:

+    dn: resource-uuid=:resource_uuid, uuid=:account_uuid, ou=users, o=smartdc
+    account: account_uuid
+    memberrole: [aRoleDN, anotherRoleDN, ...]
+    name: :resource_name
+    objectclass: sdcaccountresource
+    uuid: :resource_uuid

+Behind the scences, CloudAPI *"translates"* the role DNs into their respective role objects.

+For machines, given each machine may have a `role_tag` member in VMAPI, which is an array of roles' UUIDs, CloudAPI does exactly the same regarding role translation from UUID into the collection of role objects.

+(Please, note that, in order to be able to use machine `role-tag` to handle sub-user auth, we need to preload machine loading for all the machine related requests).

+In both cases, our request object will have the following properties:

+    req.resourcename = :resource_name
+    req.resource = {
+        name: req.resourcename,
+        account: req.account.uuid,
+        roles: [[ {role_object}[ , {role_object}, ... ] ]]
+    };

+3. When CloudAPI detects that the current request is being performed by an account sub-user, it will load the sub-user active roles (i.e. `user.default_roles`), and will pass those, together with the current resource roles collected into the previous step,  to `aperture` for user authorization.
+Additionally, the current request `path`, `method` and `route name` are also given to aperture.

+What needs to happen for the user to get access to the current resource then?:

+a.
+The user must have at least one of the roles assigned to the resource.
+b.
+For these roles, at least one of the policies associated with them must have a rule which allows the current request method for the given route name, for
+example: `CAN get AND head IF route::string = listusers`